narfman0/jeeves/README.md

 Usage
 -----

-You must have a poopulated project first.
+You must have a populated project first.
 Start with: `python -m jeeves.populate`

 Run with `python -m jeeves`